All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Aspirin and GLP-1 Drugs Interact

-There is no direct interaction between aspirin and GLP-1 receptor agonists at the molecular, receptor, or metabolic level.
-They do not compete for binding sites, enzymes, or transport proteins.
+There's no direct interaction between aspirin and GLP-1 receptor agonists at the molecular, receptor, or metabolic level.
+They don't compete for binding sites, enzymes, or transport proteins.

 The practical concern is an additive GI burden.
 GLP-1 drugs slow gastric emptying, meaning oral aspirin stays in the stomach longer.
 Since aspirin is a known gastric irritant, extended contact time with the stomach lining could increase the likelihood of irritation, erosion, or ulcer formation.
 This effect is dose-dependent: low-dose aspirin (81 mg) poses much less risk than analgesic doses (325 mg or higher).